1. Main points

 Notes:

 Image .csv .xls3.
-Effects of taxes and benefits on UK household income data
+Data on the effects of taxes and benefits on UK household income

 Average incomes, taxes and benefits of all individuals, retired and non-retired by decile group